tacoda/tacoda.github.io/content/posts/mocking-the-file.md

 # tests/test_task_list.py ..
 ```

 Awesome!
 We now have green tests, but they are cosmetic.
-So, next up we will connect those tests to real code, deal with more mocking and test organization
+So, next up we will connect those tests to real code and deal with more mocking and test organization.

 ## Key Takeaways